-It’s a pretty obvious question now I think about it, but interestingly, until last week no one had ever asked me whether there is an expiry date on property investors.
-And to be honest, I’ve never really thought it.
+It’s a pretty obvious question now that I think about it, but interestingly, until last week no one had ever asked me whether there is an expiry date on property investors.
+And to be honest, I’ve never really thought about it.
 But that’s most likely because I’m still hip and funky fresh.
 Man, I can already feel that I’m going to offend a lot of people in this blog article.
 Great.

 Can you be too old to invest in property?
 Ultimately, the answer is ‘negative’.
-However, as we start to turn grey, become toothless and perminantly hunched over like a homeless person picking up change from the street, our options do start to become horridly limited.
-It’s a funny thing old age- there’s nothing good about it, yet were forced to ride it out.
+However, as we start to turn grey, become toothless and permanently hunched over like a homeless person picking up change from the street, our options do start to become horridly limited.
+It’s a funny thing old age- there’s nothing good about it, yet we’re forced to ride it out.
 It just doesn’t seem right.

 Firstly, how old is “old”?
 In social terms, “old” is probably in the eye of the beholder.
 To an 80 year old, being 60 years of age probably isn’t old.
 But to a 20 year old, it could be a different story.
 In property investment terms, I’d say 65 years is old, the UK retirement age.
 The big SIX-FIVE is pretty significant in property investment, and I’ll begin to explain why shortly.

 It’s important to recognise that simply buying a property is an investment; whether you make a profit is another issue altogether.
 Consequently, nothing can stop me from buying a property outright on my 90th Birthday and selling for a profit on my 91st Birthday.
 That alone would be a successful short-term property investment.

 The limitations of investing in property at an old age